Justin-Insight/client-training/src/pages/a-to-z-machine.md

 ## Shortcodes

-Shortcodes are a convenient way of injecting templated code blocks into your content without needing to actually write any HTML code.
+Shortcodes are a convenient way to inject templated code blocks into your content without needing to actually write any HTML code.
 Your website comes configured with a number of pre-built shortcodes that are ready to use.
 New shortcodes can also be built to accomodate future additions.

 Some of the available shortcodes are: